Information for Staff

 Prohibition on redisclosure

 Except where not required under FERPA regulations (e.g., disclosures to parents, disclosures of directory information, disclosures pursuant to court order or subpoenas, and under the USA PATRIOT Act), the College must inform all third parties to whom personal information from a student's education record is released that no further release of such information is authorized without written consent of the student.
 A form letter notifying third parties of this obligation should accompany any information released to a third party, except as noted above.
-A form letter can be found at this page.
+A form letter can be found at the downloadable forms page.

 Documentation of disclosures

 FERPA requires that if education records are provided to third parties, a record of the disclosure must be maintained with the student's education records.
 Staff members must complete a form for each such disclosure and place the form in the file with the student's education records.
 This form should not be completed (1) if the request is from a student, (2) if the records were disclosed with the consent of the student, (3) for disclosures of directory information, (4) if the disclosure is to a school official with a legitimate educational interest or (5) if the disclosure is pursuant to a subpoena that requires non-disclosure to a student.
-A third party disclosure form can be found at this page.
+A third party disclosure form can be found at the downloadable forms page.

 If non-directory information is needed to resolve a crisis or emergency situation, an education institution may release that information if the institution determines that the information is "necessary to protect the health or safety of the student or other individuals."
 When Goucher College is contacted to provide non-directory information in such a situation, including the location of a student on campus or the course schedule of a student, the request for information is referred to the Registrar's office and/or Office of Public Safety who will determine the appropriate response to the request.